-Did you know that many commercial baby wash and baby shampoo products contain toxic chemicals?
+Not many people realize that commercial baby wash and baby shampoo products contain toxic chemicals.
 Yep, it’s true.
 These chemicals include artificial colors, synthetic fragrances and preservatives that can irritate your baby’s skin and may be linked to more serious health issues.

-Here’s an ingredient list of a very popular brand of tear-free baby wash and shampoo:
+If you think grabbing a bottle of baby shampoo in the store is more convenient, check out this list of ingredients from a very popular brand of tear-free baby wash and shampoo:

 Water, Cocamidopropyl Betaine (coconut oil-based surfactant), PEG-80 Sorbitan Laurate (chemical surfactant), Sodium Trideceth Sulfate (foaming agent surfactant), PEG-150 Distearate (surfactant), Glycerin (moisturizer), Polyquaternium-10 (anti-static agent), Tetrasodium EDTA (chelating agent), Sodium Chloride (salt), Citric Acid, Sodium Hydroxide (pH adjuster), Sodium Benzoate (preservative), Ethylhexylglycerin (skin conditioning agent), Phenoxyethanol, Parfum (synthetic fragrance that could contain dozens of chemicals to make up the scent).

-And organic baby wash products can cost a fortune.
+Worst of all, they charge a premium for less ingredients.
+Organic baby wash and natural baby shampoo products can cost a fortune.
 I used to pay about $14 for an 8.5 oz bottle of a popular brand of organic baby shampoo.
 I remember adding water to the bottle to make it last longer because it was so expensive.

-- Liquid castile soap is a coconut-based soap that is non-toxic and non-irritating to the skin.
+- Liquid castile soap: This is a coconut-based soap that is non-toxic, affordable and easy to source.
 It’s gentle enough to use on baby’s skin, yet great for cleaning skin naturally.

 Ready to learn how to make your own Natural Homemade Baby Wash and Baby Shampoo?
 Check out this easy recipe and tutorial.